awil414/Command-Line-README-Generator/README.md

 ## Usage
-Upon entering node index.js the user will be propmt with questions to create your README.
+run node index.js then answer prompts

 ## License

-  This project is licensed under the APACHE 2.0 license.
+  This project is licensed under the MIT license.

 ## Contributing
 none